CHO North South Railroad Crossings

 Shamrock Road (looking south)

 The sidewalk on the west side of Shamrock has a gap of approximately 150 feet.
-Some of the 150 feet is in the railroad right of way.
+In the last year a pedestrian path was created with asphalt and marked with paint.

 Jefferson Park Avenue (looking north)